 Then there are the students who have made the transition from the fixed mindset of a myth believer to the growth mindset of an achiever.
 They see the value of effort and the incremental improvement it can deliver.
 They practice long and hard and they sometimes get within touching distance of the top performers.
 These students are the work horses, some grind out decent results, some lose willpower and end up doing only slightly better than the myth believers.

 Maximum effort helps but it is unsustainable in the long run.
-Practicing for hours and hours in return for unreliable improvement is going to grate after a while - especially when it comes to exams!
+Practicing for hours and hours in return for unreliable improvement is going to grate on anyone after a while - especially when it comes to exams!

 Type A: Reflect, Refine, Revisit...

-The top performance not only understand the value of effort and importance of regular practice.
+The top performers not only understand the value of effort and importance of regular practice.
 They also understand it is the quality of their practice that will make them appear to be talented.
 Everything they do is built upon the bedrock of hard work (much like Type B students), the difference between the two groups is that Type A students constantly reflect, refine and revisit.
 Their aim is to achieve greater efficiency and effectiveness each time they sit down to practice for an exam or do some work.
 They want to produce work to a higher standard in less time and are always trying to get 'a bit more bang for slightly less buck' so to speak.

 They actively identify ways of making the whole process of exam revision slicker and simpler.
 They are constantly refining their ability to identify the essential and skim over the irrelevant.
 They don't rely on a single 'secret technique' rather it is a series of small improvements in the way they practice which produces results that make them appear to be 'talented'.

 I believe achieving exam results have much wider implications than what they look like on your CV.
 Exams are one of the earliest opportunities any young person is given to prove to themselves the power of practice trumps the myth of talent.
 It is a vitally important lesson to learn and one of life's great equalisers.

 If you put in X you will get Y.